Risk Management Roadmap - in 5 Steps to Risk Management.

 accept.
 Accepting the creation of a risk is another option.
 In many cases, this leads to an increase in costs or the adjustment of an existing schedule.

-Step 2: determining the management measures to be taken
+Step 2: identify the management measures to be taken

-The result is a list of the following items:
+The result is a list of the following:

 • the risk